smt/js-standards/readme.md

       // statements
     }

-    ```

-    E. Quotes
+#### 2.E.
+Quotes

 Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
-What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
+What **ABSOLUTELY MUST** be enforced is consistency.
+**Never mix quotes in the same project.
 Pick one style and stick with it.**

-    F. End of Lines and Empty Lines
+#### 2.F.
+End of Lines and Empty Lines

 Whitespace can ruin diffs and make changesets impossible to read.
 Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.
+Some editors, such as Vim, can be configured to remove a file's trailing whitespace on save.

-3. <a name="type">Type Checking (Courtesy jQuery Core Style Guidelines)</a>
+### 3. <a name="type">Type Checking (Courtesy jQuery Core Style Guidelines)</a>

-    A. Actual Types
+#### 3.A.
+Actual Types

     String: